SuperOfficeDocs/superoffice-docs/user-guide/en/clients/sales/company/contacts-tab.md

 ---
-uid: help-en-company-contacts
+uid: help-en-company-screen-contacts
 title: Contacts
 description: Contacts
 author: SuperOffice RnD
 so.date: 06.29.2022
 keywords: company
-so.topic: help
+so.topic: reference
 language: en
 ---

-# Contacts
+# Contacts tab

 ![Contacts section on company -screenshot][img1]

 **Contacts** is one of the section tabs at the bottom of the **Company** screen.
-It contains information about employees of the active company.
+It contains information about [employees of the active company][1].
 Double-click on a name in the list to open the contact in the **Contact** screen.
-See [Contact][1].

 ## <a id="columns" />Columns in the Contacts section tab